abarbanell/loopnav/README.md

 this is a small express 4.x / EJS application to call some loop API's

+You can see it running at http://loopnav.herokuapp.com - please bear in mind that this may require 30sec to wake up if the application has not been used recently.

 The main use is as a testbed for my own experiments, do not expect anything production-ready.